Info Agency Main Banner Content

 In 1916, Indiana's centennial year, Samuel Ralston, then governor, asked T. C. Steele to paint additional portraits of four governors, who belonged to "epochal" periods of the state's history.
 They were William Henry Harrison, first territorial governor; Jonathan Jennings, first state governor; Oliver Perry Morton, Civil War governor; and Thomas A. Hendricks, an outstanding figure in the period of development following that war.

 In 1977, under Governor Otis R. Bowen, the Indiana Historical Bureau began the process of restoring the paintings with an eye toward extending the collection as a cultural, historical, and educational tool.
-The Indianapolis Museum of Art (IMA) Conservation Laboratory restored the collection.
+The Indianapolis Museum of Art (at Newfields) Conservation Laboratory restored the collection.
 Wilbur D. Peat's 1944 publication, Portraits and Painters of the Governors of Indiana 1800-1943 was revised and updated by Diane Gail Lazarus, IMA, and Lana Ruegamer, Indiana Historical Society.
 All of the paintings in the collection were exhibited together for the first time at the IMA in 1980.

 The collection now totals fifty-three portraits; most are on public display.
 The collection is a visible reminder of Indiana's past and a resource for political, cultural, and art history.